ognotjw/k3sup-prep-alpine/README.md

 1. WARNING: THIS SCRIPT WILL DISABLE THE ROOT ACCOUNT
 2. Configuration files of some programs will be changed (check the code).
 3. Some of these scripts will automatically reboot the machine.
+4. Only run these scripts once because they are very specific.